 The construction industry turnover rate is traditionally higher than normal in the transition from peak season to slow season.
-In many cases, employees were hired for spring and summer jobs — and they may not be planning to stick around through the fall and winter.
-For instance, if you hired college students in the spring to help complete the work on your warm weather projects, those students may have returned to classes this fall and left their construction jobs behind, even though you could still use their help.
+In many cases, employees were hired for spring and summer jobs – and they may not be planning to stick around through the fall and winter.
+For instance, let’s say you hired college students in the spring to help complete the work on your warm-weather projects.
+As the fall semester begins, those students return to classes and leave their construction job behind, even though you could still use their help.

 Retain Good Workers

-If you have enough employees at the moment but you expect your workforce to shrink as the season changes, think about ways to keep the workers you have, rather than having to reduce your workload or hire new employees, consider ways you can retain your existing employees.
+Do you currently have enough employees, but are worried your workforce will shrink as the season changes?
+Rather than trying to reduce your workload or hire new employees, consider ways you can retain your existing employees.

 One way to keep them may be to offer flexible or part-time scheduling.
 For instance, college students who returned to school may be willing to schedule their winter classes in the afternoons and work for you in the mornings, or schedule classes only on Tuesdays and Thursdays and come to work the other days.
 If you’re willing to offer flexible scheduling, communicate that to your employees and together, on an individual basis, you may be able to find an option that works.